I wanted to reflect on the contribution to the Group by Dan Moat with his “Memories” documents.

 Remember, in 1970 the men, the survivors of the 18th Battalion, what was left of them, would have been in their mid-80s and late-90s.
 Collecting these memories is a valuable social history of the men of the 18th Battalion and being able to read, in their own words, their stories, their humour, their grief, and the obvious pride and comradeship of men of valour it was often a daunting task to transcribe, write, and research such strong memories.

 The “Memories” are incomplete.
 That is the nature of life and remembrance but, thanks to Dan Moat and Lance-Corporal Rogers, we are all a little richer for their efforts to preserve the history of the 18th.
 These memories are real.
-They are sometime raw.
-The offer an immediacy and intimacy that no war novel or history can offer.
+They are sometimes raw.
+They offer an immediacy and intimacy that no war novel or history can offer.

 I was honoured to be able to touch on their memory.